 You can have in-house detection and lawyer teams to search the internet and enforce against infringers.
 This is a method that requires a lot of time and effort, more suited for small companies that do not have a big problem.

 There’s also software, such as our Brand Protection software and Anti Piracy software that allow you to cost-effectively scale these efforts, if your problem is more than your in-house team can handle.

 To help you decide what’s the best approach to these cybercrimes for your company we recently wrote a blog on how to choose the right brand protection solution for your business.

 Identity theft is closely related to the phishing scams that were discussed earlier.
-As other computer as a tool cybercrimes, they existed much earlier than the Internet did, but it has certainly improved their reach and ease of execution.
+As another computer as a tool cybercrimes, they existed much earlier than the Internet did, but it has certainly improved their reach and ease of execution.

 This also applies to companies, but on top of it, you should be aware that former employees might be disgruntled and retain access to your accounts.